mrcinv/covid-sim/docs/forecast.md

 ## Coronavirus projections

-Here is graph of approximated curves for the total number of daily reported cases of coronavirus cases (per 100k) for selected countries and there projections:
+Here is graph of approximated curves for the total number of daily reported cases of coronavirus cases (per 100k of population) for selected countries and there projections:

 ![](plotdump/scprojplots.png)

 More details for each of these countries can be found below.
-Projections for other countries can be found under [list of countries](list.md).
+Projections for some other countries can be found under [list of countries](list.md).

 **The only numbers used in the following computations are daily reported cases (and for the case of Slovenia also the daily number of tests performed).** No other information of any kind, however relevant, is used.
 No estimates, assumptions, simulations, comparisons with other outbreaks etc for any epidemiological parameters are accounted for, let alone the changing effects of countermeasures or other dynamic factors.